SumComp: Coding for Digital Over-the-Air Computation via the Ring of Integers: Conclusions

 where $\mu_1q_1+ \mu_2q_2 = 1$, and $ z_1 + z_2\rho \in \mathbb{C}$ is the representation of noise $z$ in the ring of $\mathbb{Z}[\rho]$.
 Then, using \eqref{eq:wtoen}, the decoder $\mathscr{D}$ yields

 Hence, for the MSE, we can write

-where the last equality comes from the fact that $z_{1}$ and $z_{2}$ are statistically independent random variables.
+where the last equality comes from the fact that $z_{1}$ and $z_{2}$ are statistically independent random variables and the finite rectangular detector is symmetric along each coordinate, the induced coordinate errors $e_1$ and $e_2$ are independent and zero-mean.
 Since noise components $z_{1}$ and $z_{2}$ are independent random variables, we can independently treat the error of the real part $e_{1}$ and the imaginary part $e_{2}$ in \eqref{eq:noisedecom}.
 The operator $\mathcal{Q}_{\rho}$ in $1$D acts as the round function, and it maps the input values from $\mathbb{R}$ to its nearest neighbor integer value.
 Consequently, variables $e_{1}$ and $e_{2}$ are integers corresponding to the modulation's error in-phase and quadrature components.
 Because of noise in every dimension, the receiver may add the discretized value of error $z_{1}$ (or $z_{2}$) from the $\mathbb{Z}$ to the estimated value $\hat{f}$.
 Then, the computation error in the real domain equals the absolute value of $e_{1}$ times the step size $q_1$.
 Similarly, the computation error in the imaginary domain is $|e_{2}|\times q_2$.